 Finally, test the stepper.
 Again, the receiver does not need to be reinstalled into the jukebox.
 Connect a reliable wallbox and reliable pinbank (black Jones plug).
 The receiver can be plugged into an extension cord.
 Wait a minute for the 2050 to warm up, then make your wallbox selections.
 K10 requires the maximum number of pulses, so I start from K10 and work backwards.

 In summary, the defects for this stepper were: (1) missing plate load resistor causing an open plate circuit, (2) bad solder joint 47k resistor, (3) open Transfer Relay coil, and then the replacement coil required tweaking, (4) collapsed grommet, (5) filthy Step Switch contacts, (6) maladjusted and dirty relay contacts, (7) defective 5µf and 300µf caps.
-I also re-did most of the partial cap kit installation that was previously done.
+I also “cleaned-up” the partial cap kit installation that was previously done.

 That concludes the discussion.
 Steppers can have quirky problems that can be only be diagnosed “on the bench”, so please do not ask me to magically solve your problem via email.
 Without analyzing your receiver on the workbench, I cannot suggest anything that has not been discussed in this article.